 This section contains general information about research for those thinking about entering a research study.
 The following information will help you understand what a research study is and what it is not, and who conducts research.

-Before most research studies can start, they must be approved by a committee, usually called an IRB (Institutional Review Board).
+Before most research studies can start, they must be approved by an internal, College committee, usually called an IRB (Institutional Review Board).
 IRBs are made up of scientists, doctors, non-scientists and community members.
 The IRB reviews the research to make sure it is well designed, that the risks are as low as possible, and that these risks are reasonable when compared to the possible benefits of the research.
 The IRB also reviews the consent form for the research to make sure that it is accurate.
 If it approves the research, the IRB continues to review the ongoing research after it starts.
 It is important to understand that IRB approval does not mean that a research project is safe or that it is right for you.
 When an IRB approves research, it means that the members of the IRB believe that the research is acceptable to present to people like you for your consideration.
 However, you need to carefully look at the details of the research and decide whether it is right for you.

 Research is an organized way to learn more about almost anything.
 Research is done in many areas, such as engineering, basic science, psychology, and medicine.
 When research involves people as subjects, it is called human subject research.

 A research study is done to try and answer a question.
 The question varies from study to study.
 The research protocol (study plan) clearly states the question to be asked and discusses all of the tests and procedures that will be done during the research study.
 If you decide to enter a research study, be sure you know what question the research is trying to answer.

 Your child has rights as a research participant, and you have a right and responsibility to consent to research done with your child.
 If you have any questions, please contact the Chair of the UC IRB or the IRB office at firstname.lastname@example.org.